-Analytics is meant to improve decision making, but it can also do harm.
-One of the most common harms is “analysis paralysis” where the organization is so busy analysing the options that it doesn’t make a timely decision.
+Analytics is meant to improve decision-making, but it can also do harm.
+One of the most common harms is “analysis paralysis” where the organization is so busy analyzing the options that it doesn’t make a timely decision.
 Business leaders need to act to mitigate this risk, especially if they are investing a lot of money in an analytics capability.

 There are two categories of causes that lead to analysis paralysis:

 - Technical – the organization is not skilled at using analytics to improve decision making

 - Political – the organization doesn’t want to make decisions

 Let’s consider these two causes and possible solutions.